French Trademark Registration

 The protection lasts ten years and can be renewed again and again.
 We would gladly assist you in the renewal of your trademark .
 If you want to renew your trademark in France, you should consult us in due course.
 It only makes sense to renew a trademark if there is a commercial purpose of it.
 The renewal process is fairly simple, however, close attention must be paid to the deadlines and formalities.

 Official fees of the French Intellectual Property Office – French Patent Office – French IP Office French Patent and Trademark Office – Institut national de la propriété industrielle (INPI) have zero VAT.

 As far as we know, the prices for French trademarks are really low.
 Your case will be handled by an EU attorney or European trademark agent from Berlin.
 Moreover, the cost of a French trademark is much lower than the cost of other national trademarks in the European Union.
 However, if you have business in many EU countries, you should consider a European trademark.

 Any natural or legal person, irrespective of nationality or place of business, including authorities established under public law.

-No. The European trademark system is unique and has some special features and particularities.
-Not all marks may be eligible to be protected as a European trademark.
+No. The French trademark system is unique and has some special features and particularities.
+Not all marks may be eligible to be protected as a French trademark.
 It is therefore essential to consult an experienced trademark attorney before the trademark application.